 2018 Houses Awards – House Alternation and Addition under 200m2 Winner

-The project is an alteration to a bland suburban bungalow on a noisy road in a surprisingly remarkable location.
-By cutting a hole in the roof, ‘replacing’ the removed floor area on the noisy side, and craning in a mature frangipani tree, this house has been transformed into a domestic sanctuary.
+The project is an alteration to what was a bland suburban bungalow in a surprisingly remarkable location at the head of Bronte Gully.
+By cutting a hole in the roof, ‘replacing’ the removed floor area on the south side, and craning in a mature frangipani tree, this house has been transformed into a domestic sanctuary.

 The courtyard is unexpected and truly lifeful, it is the reception space that one enters into from the street, a dining room, an outdoor bathroom, a handball court, a movie theatre.
 The house has a ‘cardinal’ relationship to its context with the dining table at its azimuth – views are framed to the pocket park to the north, the ocean (over garden) to the east, the suburban gully (through garden) to the south, and the courtyard to the west.

-The rich spatial experience of the house belies its relatively modest size.
-This is achieved through a layering of the plan (3 rooms wide in each direction), diversity of rooms scale (generous and tiny), diversity of room type (including indeterminate spaces, anterooms and enclosed verandah), careful editing of the road and nearby apartment block, and the curation of light.
+A rich spatial experience is achieved through a layering of the plan (3 rooms wide in each direction), diversity of rooms scale (generous and tiny), and diversity of room type (including indeterminate spaces, anterooms and enclosed verandah).